-Each student is responsible for his/her transportation to and from the facility.
+Students are responsible for their transportation to and from the facility.
 It is desirable that each student have a car or access to a car.
 Sharing rides is next to impossible since students are assigned to different facilities.

 Dress Code for Combined BS/MS Students